The Trendy Science Teacher

 #11: DNA Fingerprinting Virtual Lab

-In this DNA Fingerprinting virtual lab, students must investigate a series of bicycle thefts using DNA fingerprinting.
-Ultimately, students collect DNA evidence from suspects and match it to crime scene DNA to secure a match.
+In this DNA Fingerprinting virtual lab, students get a first hand experience creating a DNA profile using electrophoresis.
 I have used this online lab for years and will definitely be adding it to my virtual lessons this year!

 #12: Entomology Digital Investigation

-In this digital entomology investigation, students examine insects found at a crime scene to estimate the post mortem interval of a victim whose body is found in a wooded area.
+This digital entomology investigation was created by one of our Forensic Facebook Group members.
+In this activity, students examine insects found at a crime scene to estimate the post mortem interval of a victim whose body is found in a wooded area.

 #13: Online Ballistics Simulation